ues-io/uesio/README.md

 ## Uesio apps deployment

-For being plugable within the uesio web application, uesio apps have to be **deployed** into the uesio web application.
+Uesio apps such as the **uesio crm** are applications which can be plugged into the uesio system.

 ## Set up SSL